gitoutplayed/SYSC-3110-Project/README.md

 * GameView.java

 ## Rest of Deliverables
-* Milestone 2
 * Milestone 3
 * Milestone 4

 ## Changes Made Since the Previous Deliverable
-This is the first deliverable.

 ## Know Issues
-There are no known issues.

 ## Roadmap